Aviation Section, U.S. Signal Corps: Goodier court-martialed

-The resulting court martial proceedings, which began 18 October 1915, resulted in the conviction of Lt.
-Col. Goodier and a sentence of reprimand.
-Brig.
-Gen. E. H. Crowder, the Army's Judge Advocate General, ruled (after the preferring of charges against Lt.
-Col. Goodier but before his trial) that neither Cowan nor Patterson was criminally culpable of fraud because of legal technicalities.
+The resulting court martial proceedings, which began 18 October 1915, resulted in the conviction of Lieutenant Colonel Goodier and a sentence of reprimand.
+Brigadier General E. H. Crowder, the Army's judge advocate general, ruled (after the preferring of charges against Lieutenant Colonel Goodier but before his trial) that neither Cowan nor Patterson was criminally culpable of fraud because of legal technicalities.
 Although legally correct, the ruling put the Army in a bad public light for not only condoning misfeasance but failing to correct it.
-Evidence also showed that at the same time Reber and Cowan had used Capt.
-Goodier's injuries as a pretext to have him dismissed from the Aviation Section while he was recuperating.
+Evidence also showed that at the same time Reber and Cowan had used Captain Goodier's injuries as a pretext to have him dismissed from the Aviation Section while he was recuperating.

-However the charge of malice allowed defense counsel wide latitude in its introduction of evidence, and documents including official correspondence describing numerous incidents that confirmed Capt.
-Goodier's original charges against Cowan became part of the court record, including support by the CSO of a pattern of retribution against officers on flying duty who fell in disfavor of Cowan.
+However the charge of malice allowed defense counsel wide latitude in its introduction of evidence, and documents including official correspondence describing numerous incidents that confirmed Captain Goodier's original charges against Cowan became part of the court record, including support by the CSO of a pattern of retribution against officers on flying duty who fell in disfavor of Cowan.

 Senator Joseph T. Robinson immediately brought the matter before the United States Senate, introducing S.J.
 Resolution 65 in January 1916, calling for an investigation of malfeasance in the Aviation Section involving serious mismanagement, disregard for flying safety, favoritism, fraud, and concealment of wrongdoing in the Aviation Section's chain of command.
 Robinson conducted hearings and released to the public all of the documents held in evidence at the court martial.
 S.J.
 Resolution 65 passed on 16 March 1916, without opposition.
 An acting head of section was immediately appointed pending the outcome of the investigation.

-The second of these acting heads of division was Major William "Billy" Mitchell, a General Staff officer who had testified before Congress in 1913 against transfer of aviation from the Signal Corps.
+The second of these acting heads of division was Major William "Billy" Mitchell, a general staff officer who had testified before Congress in 1913 against transfer of aviation from the Signal Corps.
 As a result of negative publicity regarding its airplanes in Mexico, Mitchell and the Aviation Section came under severe criticism during this period.
 Mitchell defended the department, insisting that the U.S. firms did not produce better aircraft, but the outcry produced several long-term results, including instructing Mitchell in political tactics, participation in which ultimately resulted in his court-martial at the end of his career.